Get notified when FJET files again. Create a free account and we'll email you the moment its next filing is analyzed.

 Added in current filing · verify on EDGAR →

-Former CEO Svetkoff filed lawsuit seeking over $26 million in damages, alleging breach of fiduciary duty, self-dealing, and mismanagement.
+Former CEO Svetkoff filed lawsuit seeking over $26 million in damages, alleging breach of fiduciary duty, self-dealing, and mismanagement by current directors.
 Company denies all allegations and is preparing counterclaims for conversion, misappropriation, and breach of fiduciary duty.
 Outcome is unpredictable and adverse result could materially harm the business.

 Added restricted bank accounts high